ansible-community/images/docs/community-ee/community-ee-release-process.md

     - EE with core `2.16.2` comes out -> `community-ee:2.16.2-1`
     - EE with core `2.16.3` comes out -> `community-ee:2.16.3-1`

-## Credentials
+## Credentials (for adding a new person as the Release Manager)

 - Access to the https://github.com/ansible-community/images repository.
 -  Join [Release Management working group Matrix room](https://app.element.io/?updated=1.11.38#/room/#release-management:ansible.com) and [Execution Envs group in Forum Group](https://forum.ansible.com/g/ExecutionEnvs).
-- Access to Ansible Release Management Group in Github. (ask in the aforementioned matrix room).
+- Access to the Ansible Release Management Group in Github. (ask in the aforementioned matrix room).
-- Access to the [eercheck](https://github.com/anweshadas/eercheck) repository.
+- Access to the [eercheck](https://https://github.com/ansible-community/eercheck) repository.

 ## Prerequisites